jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 +++

 ## Chapter introduction
-By the end of this chapter, your Core2 for AWS IoT EduKit reference hardware kit should do the following:
+By the end of this chapter, your Core2 for {{<awsEdukitShort-en>}} reference hardware kit should do the following:

 * Publish the sampled ambient noise level and room temperature to AWS IoT Core every 10 seconds
 * Subscribe to your device's shadow in AWS IoT Core to receive new commands